 They did not suffer from the diseases of civilization such as obesity, heart disease, dental caries, high blood pressure, and type 2 diabetes.

-So, except on your weekly cheat day, we recommend not eating foods that are nothing like what your successful ancestors from 20,000 years ago could have eaten.
+So, except on a cheat day, we recommend not eating foods that are nothing like what your successful ancestors from 20,000 years ago could have eaten.

 Wheat and all products containing wheat such as breads, pasta, pastries, crumpets, bagels, buns, pretzels, doughnuts, cakes, cookies, pies, biscuits, rolls, muffins, croissants, pizza, wraps, anything made from wheat flour, breadcrumbs, dumplings, and breakfast cereals.